Instead of starting this article by explaining to you what Sri Lankan food is, let me tell you what Sri Lankan food is definitely not.

 ambul thiyal

-Ambul Thiyal is only one of the many Sri Lankan fish curries, but I want to make sure you try this one in particular because it’s different.
-Tuna that is used for ambul thiyal is cooked in a special mix of spices that includes goraka, black sticky paste.
+When it comes to unique Sri Lankan food, ambul thiyal is the first thing that comes to my mind.
+It is one of many Sri Lankan fish curries, but I want to make sure you try this one in particular because of its unusual preparation technique and flavor.
+Tuna used for ambul thiyal is cooked in a special mix of spices that includes goraka, black sticky paste.
 Goraka helps preserve fish so you can leave the curry at room temperature for a week, and it will not spoil.
-Ambul thiyal is slightly dry in comparison with other fish curries.
+Ambul thiyal doesn’t have gravy unlike other fish curries.

 wattaka curry - pumpkin

-There are very few pumpkin dishes that make me excited, and Sri Lankan kalupol wattaka is one of them.
-Possibly, my all time favorite pumpkin dish.
-Creamy and flavorful, this is one of the so called “yellow curries” that don’t include chili and therefore are not spicy.
+Creamy and flavorful, this is one of the so-called “yellow curries” that don’t include chili and therefore are not spicy.
 There’s another reason why I love this curry, and it’s a little crazy.
-Rice, roasted and blended into grainy powder, is added to kalupol wattaka to thicken gravy.
-Not only you eat curries with rice, but rice is inside the curry itself too.
+Raw rice, roasted and blended into grainy powder, is added to kalupol wattaka to thicken the gravy.
+So you are essentially eating rice with curry that has rice in it.
 Only in Sri Lanka!

 batu moju eggplant

-It’s best not to see how this curry is made if you are into healthy eating.
-Slices of eggplant are deep fried in coconut oil, then stir-fried with onion, green chili, and spices.
+Batu Moju is one of my favorite curries.
+Slices of eggplant are deep-fried in coconut oil, then stir-fried with onion, green chili, and spices.
 Sugar is added to caramelize eggplant and give it a sweet aftertaste.
-Not healthy, but crazy delicious!
+It’s oily, mildly sweet, and crazy delicious!

 must try Sri Lanka